drupalwxt/wxt/README.md

 ## Installation from exported config

+Lightning can be installed from a set of exported configuration (e.g., using the --existing-config option with drush site:install).
+This method of installation is fully supported and tested.

-If you have a config export of a site built with Lighting, you can install it using the Config Installer profile.
-You can find more information about installing WxT (Lightning) from exported config [config-installer][here]</a>.
+You can find more information about installing WxT (Lightning) from exported config [here][config-install].

 ## Tarball Installation